abinash1011/LanguageTranslator/README.md

-# LanguageTranslator
+# Language-Translator-NLP
--Convert Text from English to Odia, Hindi and Marathi using Torch -Encoder-Decoder Model
+Convert Text from English to Odia, Hindi and Marathi and vice-versa